STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Methodology

 \subsection{Framework Overview}

-STaR is a framework for cognitive table reasoning that integrates three core components: slow-thinking dataset construction, two-stage difficulty\hyp{}aware reinforcement learning, and trajectory-level uncertainty quantification, as illustrated in Figure \ref{fig:table_r2_framework}.
-The framework employs structured prompts with self-verification mechanisms to construct high-quality training data.
-STaR then adopts a two-stage reinforcement learning paradigm: stage 1 foundationally trains from simple examples with minimal steps, while stage 2 progressively masters hard samples through iterative training with dynamic queries filter.
-During inference, STaR generates multiple reasoning trajectories and quantifies their reliability by integrating token-level entropy with answer consistency, enabling selection of the most credible path through weighted fusion.
-This trajectory-level uncertainty quantification ensures both accuracy and stability in table reasoning tasks. \FloatBarrier
+As illustrated in Figure \ref{fig:table_r2_framework}, STaR integrates three key components: SFT warm-up with self-verified dataset, reinforced fine-tuning, and uncertainty quantification.
+The framework employs a two-stage training process consisting of SFT warm-up followed by RFT.
+In the SFT stage, we construct high-quality training data through structured prompts with self-verification mechanism.
+In the RFT stage, we apply difficulty-aware RL with foundational training on easy samples followed by progressive training on hard samples through iterative refinement with dynamic sample filtering, progressively expanding the model's capability boundary.
+During inference, STaR generates multiple reasoning trajectories and quantifies their uncertainty by fusing token-level confidence with answer-level consistency, enabling it to select the trajectory with the highest composite score.
+This trajectory-level uncertainty quantification enhances both accuracy and stability in table reasoning, especially for multi-step reasoning tasks.